SuperLeaf1995/ruqq-cpp-api-wrapper/README.md

 # ruqqus-cpp
-Fanmade API made by me for using the ruqqus api
+Fanmade API made by me for using the Ruqqus API, usable on all instances as of writing.

-## Installation
+# Installation
 ```
 mkdir build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 sudo make install
 ```

-You're done! :)
+You're ready to go now :)

+# Dependencies
+* libcurlpp
+* libjsoncpp
+And that is basically all.